2023 Allen, Texas mall shooting: Political beliefs and online activity

 During the attack, Garcia wore a patch with the insignia "RWDS" (standing for "Right Wing Death Squad"), a slogan popular among right-wing extremists and white supremacists.
 On his social media profile on the Russian social media platform Odnoklassniki (OK.ru), Garcia posted neo-Nazi and white supremacist content, and expressed hatred against Jews, women, and racial minorities in the days and weeks leading up to the massacre.
-He posted photos of himself with large Nazi tattoos, including a swastika, the SS lightning bolt logo, and also a tattoo of the slogan "Deus Vult," a reference to the Crusades that is commonly used by neo-Nazis in anti-Muslim messaging.
+He posted photos of himself with large Nazi tattoos, including a swastika, the SS lightning bolt logo, and also a tattoo of the slogan "Deus Vult", a reference to the Crusades that is commonly used by neo-Nazis in anti-Muslim messaging.

 Garcia's online posts used anti-Arab and anti-Asian slurs.
 In different posts, he shared content and posted quotations, from far-right sources, including 4chan, Nick Fuentes, the Daily Stormer and its founder Andrew Anglin, the Unz Review, StoneToss, and VDARE.
 He praised other mass shooters such as the perpetrators of the 2023 Nashville school shooting and the 2014 Isla Vista killings; uploaded photographs of the outlet mall site three weeks before the attack (including the entrance where he later opened fire, and screenshots of a page showing peak visiting hours for the mall), and fantasized about race wars and the collapse of society.
-In some posts, he identified himself as an "incel."
+In some posts, he identified himself as an "incel".
 The account did not have any friends or comments from others, suggesting that he used the account as a diary.
 Garcia may have selected the platform because it has almost no content moderation.
-His final note on the platform, shortly before the mass shooting, bore resemblances to a suicide note; the Washington Post noted that the message "included more than 500 words of violent, hateful fantasies, self-aggrandizement and pop-culture references" such as references to South Park, other television shows, and films.
+His final note on the platform, shortly before the mass shooting, bore resemblances to a suicide note; The Washington Post reported that the message "included more than 500 words of violent, hateful fantasies, self-aggrandizement and pop-culture references" such as references to South Park, other television shows, and films.
+Garcia also had channel on Youtube entitled "Dusty Shackleford", where he saved more than 370 clips in his featured videos, including incel thematic music and a series of clips about the Sandy Hook school shooting and Adam Lanza.
+On May 6, 2023, the day of the shooting, a video was posted on this channel with a link to his Odnoklassniki account.
 Law enforcement said in a press conference that Garcia had "neo-Nazi ideation".